 The term “multidisciplinary teams” originally comes from the health industry, and it means “a group of health care workers who are members of different disciplines (professionals e.g.Psychiatrists, Social Workers, etc.), each providing specific services to the patient.
 They coordinate their services and work together towards a specific set of goals”.

 If we were to bring this concept to every industry, could we benefit from it?

-Having a team of people with various skills, experiences and backgrounds is key when companies want to foster great, inclusive culture.
-The so-called “multidisciplinary team” has powers that go beyond just culture, they can also potentialise innovation in the workplace.
+Having a team of people with various skills, experiences and backgrounds is critical when companies want to foster a great, inclusive culture.
+The so-called “multidisciplinary team” has powers that go beyond just culture; they can also amplify innovation in the workplace.